 - a.
-Any tenured faculty member of the Department is eligible to serve as Associate Department Chair. - b.
-Elections shall occur during the spring semester, providing sufficient time that the Dean recommendation be made to the provost no later than March 1.
-The election of the Associate Department Chair shall not

-- occur in the same year as the election of the Department Chair, except in cases where a vacancy must be filled. - c.
-A candidate for Associate Department Chair is defined as any individual who is eligible and willing to serve. - d.
-The procedure for electing the Associate Department Chair is the same as that for the Department Chair, as described in Section VIII.A.1. - 2.
+Any tenured faculty member of the Department is eligible to serve as Associate Chair. - b.
+Elections shall occur during the spring semester, providing sufficient time that the dean recommendation be made to the provost no later than March 1.
+The election of the associate chairperson shall not occur in the same year as the election of the chair, except in cases where a vacancy must be filled - c.
+A candidate for associate chairperson is defined as any individual who is eligible and willing to serve as associate chairperson. - d.
+The procedure for electing the associate chairperson is the same as that for the chairperson described in Section VIII.A.1. - 2.
 Responsibilities and Rights of the Associate Department Chair.
-The Associate Department Chair's chief responsibility is to assist the Department Chair in the performance of their duties, as directed by the Chair.
-In addition, the Associate Department Chair is authorized to act on behalf of the Department Chair when they are unavailable to perform the duties of their office. - 3.
-Annual Departmental Feedback on Performance of the Associate Department Chair.
+The associate chair's chief responsibility is to assist the Department Chair in the performance of their duties, as directed by the Chair.
+In addition, the Associate Chair is authorized to act on behalf of the Department Chair whenever the Chair is unavailable to perform the duties of their office.